abraunegg/onedrive/docs/usage.md

 Config option 'webhook_enabled'              = false
 ```

+**Important Reminder:** When using multiple OneDrive accounts, it's essential to always use the `--confdir` command followed by the appropriate configuration directory.
+This ensures that the specific configuration you intend to view is correctly displayed.

 ### Understanding OneDrive Client for Linux Operational Modes
 There are two modes of operation when using the client:
 1. Standalone sync mode that performs a single sync action against Microsoft OneDrive.
 2. Ongoing sync mode that continuously syncs your data with Microsoft OneDrive.

+**Important Information:** The default setting for the OneDrive Client on Linux will sync all data from your Microsoft OneDrive account to your local device.
+To avoid this and select specific items for synchronisation, you should explore setting up 'Client Side Filtering' rules.
+This will help you manage and specify what exactly gets synced with your Microsoft OneDrive.

 #### Standalone Synchronisation Operational Mode (Standalone Mode)
 This method of use can be employed by issuing the following option to the client: